04 October, 2024

 Currently, the major group of SARS-CoV-2 lineages circulating are BA.2.86* variants, particularly JN.1 and its descendants.
 Thus, at the broad scale, we are currently track the frequencies of JN.1* descendants other than KP.3*, KP.3* descendants, XBB descendants and other BA.2 lineages (mainly BA.2.86 lineages not in JN.1*).

 Left plot: y-axis is the proportion of these sub-lineages over time.
-Right plot: y-axis describes the logit function, log(freq(KP.3, KP.Others, Others)/freq(JN.1*)), which gives a straight line whose slope is the selection coefficient if selection is constant over time (see methods).
+Right plot: y-axis describes the logit function, log(freq(XEC, MC, Others)/freq(KP.3*)), which gives a straight line whose slope is the selection coefficient if selection is constant over time (see methods).

 For comparison, Alpha had a selective advantage of s ~ 6%-11% per day over preexisting SARS-CoV-2 lineages, and Delta had a selective advantage of about 10% per day over Alpha.